 Mintz is consistently recognized as a diversity leader in the legal profession.

 Chambers’ Diversity & Inclusion shortlist for Outstanding Firm

 Mintz has made Chambers’ Diversity & Inclusion shortlist for Outstanding Firm for three consecutive years

 Mintz shortlisted for Inclusive Firm of the Year, two individuals shortlisted for Pro Bono Lawyer of the Year and Diversity & Inclusion Lawyer of the Year

 Led by the Women's Steering Committee, this group sponsors numerous professional, networking, and social events aimed at supporting and enriching the lives of our female attorneys.

-Our affinity group for minority attorneys and senior professionals works to enhance opportunities, retention, and advancement for attorneys of color.
+Our affinity group for minority attorneys and Patent Agents works to enhance opportunities, retention, and advancement for attorneys and senior legal professionals of color.

 Mintz Pride provides opportunities to promote a supportive, equitable, and inclusive working environment where LGBTQ+ attorneys and professional staff — and their allies — can foster community and opportunity.